Deepak020202/90DaysOfDevOps/Solutions.md

 ![image](https://github.com/user-attachments/assets/5324eb6e-8391-49be-a2d5-f954914b681c)

+** Questions:**
+## 1.How does a multi-branch pipeline improve continuous integration for microservices?

-## Multi-branch pipelines allow Jenkins to dynamically create and manage pipelines for each branch in a repository.
+### Answer --> Multi-branch pipelines allow Jenkins to dynamically create and manage pipelines for each branch in a repository.
 This is particularly useful for microservices in production for the following reasons:

 ### ✅ 1.
 Isolated Testing for Different Features